alexclaydon/tinybox/README.md

 ## Contributions

 This project uses [semantic versioning](https://semver.org/) and is currently in pre-release.
 The `main` branch is protected and requires pull requests to be reviewed and approved before merging.
 Please use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.
 This will allow us to automatically generate changelog and release notes.
+Please also follow the [50/72] convention (https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for commit messages to ensure they can be read from the terminal.

 ## Local development environment setup